footworkjs/footwork-documentation/docs/getting-started.md

 After that, you need to include it in your webapp somehow.
 Footwork is provided with a [UMD wrapper](https://github.com/umdjs/umd#umd-universal-module-definition), which means that it can be loaded using most script loaders.

-Below is an example using normal script tags (adjust accordingly for your preferred script loader):
+Below is an example using normal script tags (adjust accordingly for your preferred script loader, see also: [Dynamic Loading of Assets](#dynamic-loading-of-assets)):

 ```html
 <html>